 Early Life

-Nassef Onsi Sawiris was born on January 19, 1961, in Aswan, Egypt.
-He is the youngest of the three sons of Onsi Sawiris, the founder of the Orascom conglomerate, a prominent family in Egypt.
-Sawiris received his secondary education at the Deutsche Evangelische Oberschule Kairo.
-He then pursued a Bachelor's degree in economics from the University of Chicago, which he completed in 1982.
+Nassef Onsi Sawiris was born on January 19, 1961, in Aswan, Egypt, into a prominent Coptic Christian family with a history of entrepreneurship.
+His father, Onsi Sawiris, founded the Orascom Group, a construction and engineering firm, which later became a major conglomerate.
+Nassef received his secondary education at the Deutsche Evangelische Oberschule in Cairo before earning a bachelor's degree in economics from the University of Chicago in 1982.

 Rise to Success